To check or edit your registration, you may log in through the Registration Portal > Log In >View Itineraries.

-HoneyRock will offer a pick-up in St. Louis, MO on June 20 and June 27.
+HoneyRock will offer a pick-up in St. Louis, MO on June 26 only.
 A $75 fee applies to anyone riding the bus from St. Louis.
 There will be no return trip to St. Louis.
 We encourage all parents to attend Family Day and pick up their children at the end of the camp session.
 If your child is flying to/from camp please contact the airline for restrictions or additional fees.

 To ensure a safe and positive learning environment for every camper, HoneyRock has instituted a behavior covenant that must be read and signed by each camper and his or her parents or guardian.
 This document is included within your online registration.

 HoneyRock is committed to giving each camper a safe and healthy experience.
 The dietary needs of any HoneyRock camper should not take away from that experience.
 Before your child attends camp and during their camp session we ask that you as a parent and your child partner with our counseling, kitchen and health services staff to establish a circle of protection when it comes to food allergies and special dietary needs.
 For this circle of protection to be successful every partner, parent, child and HR staff have specific roles and responsibilities that must be followed.

 This document will outline those specific roles and responsibilities.